Home

 ITTF International Table Tennis Federation - the international governing body for the sport of table tennis.

 Inverted rubber The most common racket covering.
 It consists of a sheet of rubber on top of a layer of sponge.
-The pimples (pips) point inward, so the playing surface is smooth.
+The pimples (pips) face inward, so the playing surface is smooth.

 K